-The first reason is that in the United States there are hundreds of thousands of businesses, so if each business worked directly with the wireless carriers, this would put a significant amount of work on each wireless carrier.
-Not only would each business require their own contract with the wireless carriers, but the wireless carriers would have to onboard and support each business individually.
-The wireless carriers just don’t have the infrastructure or resources to provide these services to each business individually.
+There are hundreds of thousands of businesses in the U.S. If each business worked directly with the wireless carriers, it would cause a significant amount of work for each wireless carrier.
+It would require each business to have its own contract with each wireless carrier, and the wireless carriers would have to onboard and support each business individually.
+The wireless carriers don’t have the infrastructure or resources to provide these services to each business individually.

 2. The amount of resources required

 The second reason is that most businesses don’t have the infrastructure or resources to work directly with the wireless carriers.
 If a business were to connect to wireless carriers directly, it would require contracts with over 30 wireless carriers.
 It would require the business to have the infrastructure and resources to build more than 30 connections.